Bratya2021/Foodie/README.md

 ## Collaborator
 This Project is with collaborate with Anirban Sinha
-    ```sh
+    ```
     anirban6102
     ```